metaliq/metaliq/doc/metas.md

 }
 ```

-* metaProc
+* metaFn

-Similarly, with any general process function that takes a value of a straightforward data type, as well as potentially an additional message parameter, passing that process function to `metaProc` returns a `MetaProcess` that takes a Meta of that type along with the optional message.
+Similarly, with any general process function that takes a value of a straightforward data type, passing that process function to `metaFn` returns a `MetaFn` that takes a Meta of that type.

-This Process pattern is commonly used in MetaliQ policies, so metaProc is a good way of transforming framework-agnostic business logic code for use in MetaliQ specifications.
+This Process pattern is commonly used in MetaliQ policies, so metaFn is a good way of transforming framework-agnostic business logic code for use in MetaliQ specifications.

 ```ts
 // savePerson is a framework-agnostic piece of business logic